Most Wanted BitLocker Features

 There are many One-Time-Password (OTP) apps available for Android and iOS mobile phones.
 Unluckily BitLocker does not support any of those OTP authenticator apps.

 Beginning with version 7.1, Secure Disk for BitLocker offers native support for various HOTP apps including FreeOTP, LinOTP, Google Authenticator and many others.

 OTP authentication is fully supported in offline mode, for both the Windows client and the smartphone using the OTP app.
 Single sign-on is supported after OTP authentication.

 BitLocker does not support 802.1x network authentication for LAN or WLAN in its pre-boot-environment, therefore "Network Unlock" does not work in 802.1x authenticated LAN or WAN environments.

 For more information on Network Unlock see:

-The Secure Disk for BitLocker feature "Friendly Network Mode" as well as the products Active Directory Protector and our Online Help Desk allow a network connection to domain services.
-802.1x network authentication for WLAN and LAN is implemented to offer all the above features in secure network environments.
+The Secure Disk for BitLocker feature "Friendly Network Mode" as well as our Active Directory Protector and Online Help Desk allow direct network connection to domain services.
+802.1x network authentication for WLAN and LAN is implemented to offer all above features in secure network environments.

 BitLocker protection scheme allows multiple BitLocker protectors to be activated for a volume.
 These protectors are: (1) recovery password, (2) external [USB] key, (3) certificate*, (4) TPM, (5) TPM and [USB] startup key, (6) TPM and PIN, (7) TPM and [USB] startup key and PIN, (8) network unlock, (9) password.